Reading Time: 12 minutes

 Auto Shipping When Moving to Chicago

-If you’re moving to Chicago from abroad, consider whether it is better to bring your car along, or whether to sell it and to buy a new vehicle when you’re in the US.
-If you bring it along, a reliable auto transporter like Nationwide can collect the car from the US seaport for cars and bring it to you.
+If you’re moving to Chicago from NYC or another state consider whether it is better to bring your car along, or whether to sell it and to buy a new vehicle?
+If you bring it along, a reliable auto transporter like Nationwide can collect the car and bring it to you.

 Want to buy a car when you’re in America?
 Our blog covers just about any topic you might think of concerning buying and or transporting cars, including what to look for in used cars and the best places to find good cars for cheap.
 If there’s any topic that interests you that’s not yet covered on our blog, be sure to mention it below for our consideration!
 Otherwise, request a free auto shipping quote now.